hbashton/BruhhBotV2/README.md

 # JenkinsBot

-With JenkinsBot, you can run Jenkins builds on your server from Telegram.
+With JenkinsBot, you can run commands on your server from Telegram. *It's fast and simple, but might not be secure*.

 To get started, edit the `bot.ini` file with your favourite text editor to use your bot token and user ID (not username).